 - Celebrate that you're done — regardless of outcome, you survived nursing school AND sat for the NCLEX.
 That's an achievement.

 Still preparing?
-Take the free 10-question NCLEX practice test to gauge your readiness, or get full access to 4,300+ questions for $29.
+Take the free 20-question NCLEX practice test to gauge your readiness, or get full access to 6,000+ questions for $29.
+For the night-before plan, see our night-before guide.